ASF in Uganda

 In the last two decades, Uganda has witnessed an unprecedented increase in foreign direct investment and actual economic activity by both multinational corporations and local business enterprises in its economy.
 Alongside the infrastructure sector, foreign investment primarily targets the country’s primary (land and forestry) and strategic (oil deposits and minerals) resources.
 In particular, extractive industries have risen in the Albertine Graben and Karamoja regions.
 While these trends present opportunities for development, they raise the question of the latter’s sustainability, as they also carry potential harmful impacts on individuals, communities and the environment.

-Rural communities in Northen Uganda are being sensitized about transitional justice
+Rural communities in Northen Uganda are being sensitized during Women’s day activities

 Projects